Introduction to Rebate Management

 An effective rebate agreement is not just about defining the rebate amount or percentage; it's about aligning the rebate offer with broader business objectives and ensuring clarity for all parties involved.
 Here's how businesses can craft impactful rebate agreements:

-1. Clear Objectives: Before drafting the agreement, businesses should have a clear understanding of what they aim to achieve with the rebate program, be it driving sales, clearing inventory, or fostering loyalty.
+- Clear Objectives: Before drafting the agreement, businesses should clearly understand what they aim to achieve with the rebate program, whether driving sales, clearing inventory, or fostering loyalty.

 The Role of Data in Shaping Rebate Deals and Ensuring Accurate Rebate Calculations